What are varicose veins?

-Veins contain many one-way valves to help the upward flow of
+contain many one-way valves to help the upward flow of blood back

-blood back to the heart.
-If the valves fail to work properly, blood
+to the heart.
+If the valves fail to work properly, blood can flow

-can flow in the wrong direction, causing varicose veins often in
+in the wrong direction, causing the veins to swell with blood and

-the legs.
-A varicose vein often appears engorged or twisted,
+form varicose veins.
+A varicose vein appears engorged or twisted,

-and can be a blue or dark purple colour on the skin.
-Varicose veins
+and is usually blue or dark purple colour on the skin.
+Varicose

-do not tend to get better without treatment, and usually get worse
+veins do not tend to get better without treatment, and usually get

 There are different options available for the treatment of